 Bhindi is a wonderful ingredient that can be used to prepare a number of sensational and lip-smacking dishes.
 All you need is a little push in creativity.

-Here are our best recipes:
+Here are 11 our best bhindi recipes:

 Recipe by Chef Marut Sikka